 Following his death in 2014, BKS Iyengar left a legacy of his teaching and practice behind.
 He had developed an ability to observe the fine changes that are brought about by minute movements and the subtle mental and physical effects of each pose and their adjustments.
 His family continued to lead and teach at the Institute, headed by his daughter, Geeta and son, Prashant.

 Geeta’s unexpected death in December 2018 shocked the Iyengar community worldwide, just a few days after the centenary celebrations in Pune, where she had devotedly taught and shared her wisdom.
-Like her father, Geeta had dedicated her life to the practice and teaching of yoga and is also recognised for her knowledge on women and yoga and in 1983 published Yoga: A Gem for Women.
+Like her father, Geeta had dedicated her life to the practice and teaching of yoga and is also recognised for her knowledge on women and yoga and her acclaimed book published in 1983, Yoga: A Gem for Women.

-Prashant and Abhijata Iyengar are now leading the Iyengar community into the future.
+Prashant and Abhijata Iyengar are now jointly leading the Iyengar community from RIMYI.

 The benefits of Iyengar yoga